YappyBots/YappyGitHub/docs/general/contributing.md

 ### Linting

-Please use an ESLint plugin for your editor, and use the current configuration (located in `.eslintrc`).
+Please use a Prettier plugin for your editor, and use the current configuration (located in `.prettierc`).

+You can automatically lint the code by running `npm run lint`.

 ### Github Events